 To help with the software part we’ve written a library that you can use with CircuitPython compatible devices as well as computers like the Raspberry Pi by installing it using PyPi.
-You can even use it on a full sized computer by using a MCP2221 breakout.
+You can even use it on a full-sized computer by using an MCP2221 breakout.
 Arduino users can use the well-crafted hp_BH1750 library by Stefan Armborst and our installation instructions and wiring diagrams.

 Product Dimensions: 25.3mm x 17.7mm x 4.5mm / 1.0" x 0.7" x 0.2"